wolfgang-ch/vtm-with-rcp/README.md

 ## How to get it running in an Eclipse IDE

-This is tested with Eclipse Neon.3 (4.6.3) for Committers
+This is tested with Eclipse Oxygen.2 (4.7.2)

 * First clone [VTM repo](https://github.com/mapsforge/vtm) and use the folder name **vtm-parent**